Convex-Dev/design/docs/cad/020_tokenomics/README.md

 ### Genesis

+The genesis process in Convex includes the process of creating the initial Global State and establishing the first peer on the network, to which others can then connect.
+This genesis state is important for tokenomics because it established the initial coin allocation and the rules by which future colin allocations may be made.

 #### Top Level Coin Allocation

 The Network MUST divide the total initial supply of Convex Coins into two quantities: